The SafeWise team is pleased to release the fourth annual State of Safety report.

 - 19% of survey respondents reported having a personal experience with violent crime in the past 12 months—90% higher than the national average of 10%.

-- Alabama sees the same percentage of murders and rapes as the rest of the country, with murder accounting for 1% of all violent crime and rape making up 8%.
+- Alabama sees the same percentage of murders as the rest of the country, with murder accounting for 2% of all violent crime.

-- Robberies make up 16% of all violent crime in Alabama—27% lower than the proportion nationwide.
+- Robberies make up 12% of all violent crime in Alabama—7 points lower than the proportion nationwide, and 4 points lower than reported last year.

-- Aggravated assault makes up 75% of all violent crime, which is 10% higher than the proportion across the country.
+- Aggravated assault is the only violent crime that increased year over year in Alabama, accounting for 79% of all violent crime, which is 9 points higher than the proportion across the country.

 - Nearly 5 in 10 Alabama survey respondents use some form of personal protection like pepper spray.
 Nationwide, only 3 in 10 use some kind of personal protection.